kasper-piskorski/docs/documentation/quickstart_tutorial.md

 > **Variables**
 >
 > Graql variables start with a `$`.
 They represent "wildcards", and can be
-> returned as results in `select` queries.
+> returned as results in `match` queries.
 A variable name can contain
 > alphanumeric characters, dashes and underscores.

 Next, let's add some `schools` of thought: